-Merging Display Message Delete with new Display Message Create immediately creates a new display message, you can use the conditional variable \$mergeDelete to have the Display-Msg-Delete and subsequent Display-Msg create actions merged to prevent the GA10PV from being notified/updated twice.
+Merging Display Message Delete with new Display Message Create

+If your routine is executing in a loop and contains actions that create a new display message on a GA10PV, waits for some time or event, deletes the display message, and then immediately creates a new display message, you can use the conditional variable \$mergeDelete to have the Display-Msg-Delete and subsequent Display-Msg create actions merged to prevent the GA10PV from being notified/updated twice.
 Using this variable in this way will help improve performance for GA10PV displays, especially if audio is being played to the GA10PV.